 Facing a Student Loan Default?
 Protect Yourself and Get Legal Help

 While you may be unsure how you'll ever get out of student loan debt, you don't have to remain in the dark about the laws and your rights.
-Before your loans go into default, start a conversation with your loan provider and also seek the advice of an attorney who is experienced in bankruptcy and debt collections.
+Before your loans go into default, start a conversation with your loan provider and also seek the advice of an attorney who's experienced in bankruptcy and debt collections.
+Don't delay, talk to a bankruptcy attorney today.